The Foundation Is Fertility

 is between 5.5 and 7.0; however, many plants have adapted to thrive at pH values outside

-is still in the optimum range for your upcoming crop rotation.
-Most of our cropping
+level.
+Make sure that it is still in the optimum range for your upcoming crop rotation.

-best with a 6 to 6.5 pH, but for alfalfa and other forage crops, a 6.5 to 7 pH level is
+Most crops do best with a 6.0 to 7.0 pH, but for alfalfa and other forage crops, a 6.5 to 7 pH level is

-Soil pH is a basic test conducted by a soil test lab, in which one part soil is mixed with one
+preferable.
+A basic soil pH test is conducted by a soil test lab, in which one part soil is mixed with one part

-water and then measured with an electrode.
-When soil pH is low, a buffering solution is added to
+water, and then measured with an electrode.
+When soil pH is low, a buffering solution is added to the sample,

-The organic matter (O.M.) value on a soil test report is also important to review because it is a
+The organic matter (OM) value on the soil test report is also important to review, because OM is a nutrient

 reservoir and buffering mechanism for the soil.
-Often, labs will use percent O.M. to calculate
+Often, labs will use percent OM to calculate the

 Nitrogen (N) is an essential macronutrient for plant growth, development and reproduction.
 Despite